Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.0-migration.md

 ***Benefits:***

-- Enhanced deduplication across cases with multiple cypher queries per alerts
+- Enhanced deduplication across cases with multiple cypher queries per alert
 - Better business indicators with a dedicated query to process alerts columns
-- Up to 40 custom columns per alerts
+- Up to 40 custom columns per alert
 - Alerts can be run manually directly through the interface

 ***Impacts:***

-When migrating to alerts 4.0 there are a few changes that will be applied to the alert’s already existing matches, queries and case attributes.
+When migrating to alerts 4.0 there are a few changes that will be applied to alerts’ already existing matches, queries and case attributes.
 **Queries:** Each alert will still have its pre-existing query, however since alert queries now have their own properties as discussed earlier, the default name for the query will be
 `query#{queryId}` and the `description` property will be empty.

-**Case attributes:** all the existing case columns will remain the same after the migration unless:

-- The user defines the alert’s case attributes query for the alert, in that case all the case columns will be re-computed in the next alert run overriding the pre-existing  column values.
+**Case attributes:** all the existing case columns computed values will remain the same after the migration unless the user defines the alert’s case attributes query for the alert.
+In that case all the case columns will be re-computed in the next alert run overriding the pre-existing column values.
-- The user defines a faulty case attributes query, in that case all the existing column values will be cleared in the next alert run.
+> If the user defines a wrong case attributes query, all the existing column values will be cleared in the next alert run and will remain empty until the problem has been fixed.

-**Alert’s general info:** The alert’s properties name, description, target, frequency, enablement, sharing options remain the same.
+**Alert’s general info:** The alert’s properties: name, description, target, frequency, enablement, sharing options remain the same.

 ## Shared Spaces